Social Media Marketing for Startups 4 – Your Editorial Calendar

 Acting as a communication point for your team.

-It’s a hard-working tool that can help your team visualise your on-brand marketing strategy and work together to deliver the high-quality, consistent content that consumers want.
+In other words, it’s a hard-working tool that can help your team visualise your on-brand marketing strategy.
+Used wisely. it will help you deliver the high-quality, consistent content that consumers want.

 How to Create an Editorial Calendar